SabinT/Notes/Utilities/ffmpeg.md

 As of 2021, h264 appears better in terms of compatibility.

-If you want to play very high resolution videos in realtime, HEVC is better (e.g., for 8K videos), because of hardware decoding support in GPUs.
+I read that if you want to play very high resolution videos in realtime, HEVC is better (e.g., for 8K videos), because of better hardware decoding performance in GPUs.